Unity-Technologies/com.unity.multiplayer.docs/tools/profiler.md

 On 2021.1 and below, the profiler outputs only simple statistics.
 :::

-Profiling is the process of measuring the performance of your game while it is running.
+Profiling is the process of measuring the performance of your game while it's running.
 It allows you to check your optimization points and control that your enhancements make a real difference.

 In multiplayer game programming, you have three primary resources you need to keep under control:
 - Bandwidth consumption